Fiz-Victor/about-me/docs/about/README.md

 An average high school student, living in China :cn:.
 Block game enthusiast.

-An EDM / Kawaii Music/ Vocaloid Lover!
+An ◢◤ / EDM / Kawaii Music/ Vocaloid / Pop Lover!

 Interested in AI / Machine Learning (got no time, that sucks)